carlgombert/Raytracer/README.md

 Raytracing engine with help from the series [Ray Tracing in One Weekend](https://raytracing.github.io/) by Peter Shirley.
 Built and rendered in Java, this ray tracing engine renders physically accurate light, shadows, and reflections.
 This project is still in progress.
+My main goal with this is to be able to be able to process and load in 3D objects from OBJ files, I just need ti implement polygon rendering before I can do this.
-I would still like to add custom light sources, fog, texture mapping, motion blur and much more.
+I would also like to add custom light sources, fog, texture mapping, motion blur and much more.

 ## Interactive Raytracer Demo:
   [<img src="https://github.com/carlgombert/Raytracer/blob/main/raytracer/Images/thumbnail.png" width="50%">](https://www.youtube.com/watch?v=t9IvcFt2NzY)